christinem/GradeCalculator/README.md

 This is a personally-developed Android application that aims to assist students in calculating Final Grade Scores and GPA Scores.

-Currently supports 4.0 GPA Calculation.
+Currently supports 4.0 GPA Calculation and Final Grade Calculation.